benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 excerpt: Blank
 ---

-Last year I published a blog post that explained how to structure a Python package with a C++ extension module.
-I laid out four basic components the package should include:
+Last year I published a blog post that explained [how to structure a Python package with a C++ extension module](2017/06/12/python-cpp-tests.html).
+My goal was to craft a Python package that leveraged C++ for performance and had an easily maintainable and testable structure.

-- An interface for a build system, such as CMake or make
-- Unit tests for Python code
-- Unit tests for C++ code, independent of Python wrappers
-- A unified build-and-test command that builds all extension modules and runs both Python and C++ tests

-At the time that I wrote my original post, I combined `pybind11`, CMake, Catch, and Python's `setuptools` and `unittest` packages into a functioning package.
-To organize these components, I thought I had found a reasonable, stable directory structure.
 Well, seven months later, I'm revisiting Python/C++ packaging.
-After falling down the rabbithole of python packaging, build, and distribution systems, I'm now convinced that the structure that I described in my original post is not ideal.
+I'm now convinced that the structure that I described in my original post is not ideal.
 This post will lay out the problems I discovered with my prior approach, and a complete guide to my new approach.
 I'll conclude with some thoughts on the big picture of working on projects with mixed codebases.

-The first part of this post assumes familiarity with my last blog post.
+The first part of this post assumes familiarity with [my last blog post](2017/06/12/python-cpp-tests.html).
 If you just want to know how to set up your package, you can skip ahead.
 If you're even more impatient, you can go right to the complete working example on Github.

 ### Part 1: Polluted namespaces and import madness

 Python's package import and namespace system is complex, to say the least.
 [There are many pitfalls](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html).
-Recall the package directory structure that I described in my previous post:
+Recall the repository directory structure that I described in my previous post:

 ```bash
 python_cpp_example/